Marwan-Mamdouh/Marwan-Mamdouh/README.md

 I build backend systems with TypeScript and Node.js — focused on clean architecture, honest validation, and code I'd be comfortable putting my name on.
 I care about **why** before **how**.

-Currently teaching Node.js and Express at IEEE Al-Azhar while looking for a junior backend role in Cairo.
+Currently teaching Node.js and Express at IEEE Al-Azhar while looking for a backend role in Cairo.

 ---